CodeWringer/ambersteel/documents/en/ruleset/draft-2/rules.md

   * If the attacker wins, they can roll the [injuries](#injury) to inflict.
 That number is then reduced by [resistances and armor](#damage-resistances).
 The final number of injuries is then applied to the defender.
   * If the defender wins or the result is a tie, the attack fails and no [injuries](#injury) are inflicted.

-### Thrown Weapons
-TODO

-## Types of Attack
+### Types of Attack
-TODO
+Sometimes, simply *hitting it* isn't enough.
+Sometimes, more control is needed.
+These rules outline how a character can do more specific attacks.

-### Aimed Attack
+#### Aimed Attack
 An attack generally targets the center of mass (torso) of the targeted opponent.

 It is, however, possible to call out wanting to attack a specific part of an opponent's body.
 Generally, this means that the attack must be rolled with [disadvantage](#advantage--disadvantage).
-However, the game master can also decide the part being targeted is fairly easy to hit, either generally or due to current circumstance, so no disadvantage is incurred.
+However, the **GM** can also decide the part being targeted is fairly easy to hit, either generally or due to current circumstance, so no disadvantage is incurred.

 A player may call out what effect the aimed attack is supposed to have, such as limiting their opponent's ability to stand, move, attack or whatever else the body part may be useful for.
-If they don't, the game master decides the negative effect.
+If they don't, the **GM** decides the negative effect.

-### Difficult Attack
+#### Difficult Attack
 There may be attacks that are more difficult to perform, due to current circumstance.
 Such attack rolls are [disadvantaged](#advantage--disadvantage).

 An example for a *difficult attack* would be targeting an opponent with a ranged weapon when the opponent is behind cover.

 Another example would be attacking backwards, at an invisible enemy or with a broken arm, and so on.

-### Easy Attack
+#### Easy Attack
 Opposite of the difficult attack, is the *easy attack*, which is [advantaged](#advantage--disadvantage).

-The following are generally considered easy attacks (but at the game master's discretion):
+The following are generally considered easy attacks (but at the **GM**'s discretion):
 * From behind
 * Against prone opponents
 * Against restrained opponents

-### Execution Attack
+#### Execution Attack
 The extreme version of an easy attack, the *execution attack* allows outright killing or maiming an opponent, without having to roll for an attack or for damage.

 Such an attack can be carried out against any character who is unable to fight back (with the exception of player characters, see [death's door](#deaths-door)).